Skip to Main Content

 Electronic journals held by UNT, including current holdings by database.
 These are full-text journals, in most cases, though some may have "embargoed" content (usually the last 6-18 months) that is only available by individual subscription.

-Print journals may be located in a variety of locations
+Print journals have a variety of locations:

-• Sycamore Library (Sycamore Hall)
+• Sycamore Library

 Always check the catalog record for location and availability.
 All journals are shelved in alphabetical order.
-If you have any problems contact the nearest Service Desk for assistance.
+If you have any problems contact the nearest service desk for assistance.